 In December 2001, we entered into a secured revolving credit facility of up to \$8.5 million to \$10 million with PharmaBio to fund pre-marketing activities for a Surfaxin launch in the United States.
 The credit facility is available for use until December 10, 2004, and monies become available in three tranches upon satisfying certain conditions.
+In the third quarter of 2002, the first tranch became available and upon completion of the November 2002 financing, the second tranch is now available.
+The total funds available under the credit facility is approximately \$5.7 million, of which \$1,257,000 was outstanding at September 30, 2002.
 In connection with the credit facility, we issued to PharmaBio Class H warrants to purchase 320,000 shares of common stock.
-The Class H warrants are exercisable at \$3.03 per share (subject to adjustment) and are exercisable proportionately only upon use of the credit facility.
+The Class H warrants are exercisable at \$3.03 per share (subject to adjustment) and are exercisable proportionately only upon availability of the credit facility.
 To the extent the credit facility availability is increased to greater than \$8.5 million, for each \$1 million increase, the amount of shares of common stock issuable pursuant to the Class H warrants shall be increased by approximately 38,000 shares.

 Interest on amounts advanced under the credit facility will be payable quarterly in arrears.
 We may repay principal amounts owed by us under the credit facility from proceeds of milestone payments to be paid to us by PharmaBio upon the achievement of certain corporate milestones.
-As of June 30, 2002, no amounts were outstanding under the credit facility.
-We are obligated to use a significant portion of the funds borrowed under the credit facility for pre-launch marketing services to be provided by Quintiles and anticipate using this credit facility to fund approximately \$400,000 (currently classified as "Other liabilities") of market research and analysis costs incurred in the first half of 2002.
+As of September 30, 2002, \$1,257,000 was outstanding under the credit facility.
+We are obligated to use a significant portion of the funds borrowed under the credit facility for pre-launch marketing services to be provided by Quintiles.
+As of September 30, 2002, the outstanding balance under the credit facility was used to fund pre-launch marketing costs incurred in the first three quarters of 2002.